 - Support from family and friends

-Risks Involved with Cognitive Behavioral Therapy
+Risks Involved With Cognitive Behavioral Therapy

 Cognitive behavioral therapy presents few risks, except for the discomfort or uneasiness associated with exploring painful feelings, emotions, and experiences.
 Recalling these thoughts can be physically draining.
 However, a skilled therapist will minimize any risks and help recovering substance users manage and conquer negative feelings and fears.

-Confidentiality in Cognitive Behavioral Therapy
+Confidentiality In Cognitive Behavioral Therapy

 Except in very specific circumstances, conversations with a therapist are confidential.
 However, a therapist may break confidentiality if there is an immediate threat to safety or when required by state or federal law to report concerns to authorities.
-These situations include:

 - Threatening to immediately or soon harm oneself